pure4j/pure4j/docs/tutorial2.md

 	}
 ```

-Again, scaling up creates a new `PnLStream` object which is returned.
+Again, scaling up creates a new `PnLStream` object which is returned: our classes remain immutable, which
+is what we want for thread-safe, pure java code.

 #### The `VarProcessor`